anon-blue/anon.blue/README.txt

                                                                             sb i
-s youu  fsociety!!IF YOU SEE IT YOUR COMPUTER WILL GET FSOCIETY
+s youu  fsociety!!IF YOU SEE IT YOUR COMPUTER WILL GET FSOCIETY HAHA